Scope of article

 A network address plan is an essential element in any WAN deployment.
 See the IPv6 Address Plans article in the Network Management section for more information about IPv6 Address Plans.

-Multiprotocol Label Switching (MPLS) is widely used to implement wide-area networks, and will continue to be widely used in the future despite rumors that Software-Defined Wide Area Networking (SD-WAN) is replacing MPLS.
+Multiprotocol Label Switching (MPLS) was widely used to implement wide-area networks and will continue to be widely used in the future despite rumors that a networking virtualization architecture called Software-Defined Wide Area Networking (SD-WAN) is replacing MPLS.

 For additional information about IPv6 enabling a backbone network, this presentation entitled Deploying a Production IPv6 Network in 30 Minutes or Less (or its free) was presented at the 46th North American Network Operators’ Group (NANOG46).
 Since 1998 and continuing to the present, the NANOG has presented in-depth tutorials on a variety of IPv6 deployment topics and offers a wide range of other resources.